ohpax/Readable/README.md

 Meanwile; you will need to run the backend part of this project which is provided with Udacity and works as the Rest Api for this project.
 You can find it [here](https://github.com/udacity/reactnd-project-readable-starter)

 # Contributing
 You can always contribute to this project, if you really like it.
-But, I personally will not continue sopporting this ;) becuase I want to start working on more exciting projects.
+But, I personally will not continue supporting it ;) becuase I want to start working on more exciting projects.